 Suppose you accept Spinoza's PSR.
 Then you have a reason to think that every possible world is, and must be, actual.
 Otherwise, you will be hard pressed to find an explanation for why some possibilities fail to obtain.
 But if so, then there is an under-appreciated rational explanation for why the universe exists, rather than nothing.
 It is also an under-appreciated rational explanation for why our universe exists, rather than another.
 In this way, Spinoza's PSR provides the materials for a cosmological argument for naturalism.

-Spinoza has been making a comeback in recent decades in the study of early modern philosophy.
-Here's at least one reason why philosophers of religion should celebrate this.
+To circle back to the original point: Spinoza has been making a comeback in recent decades in the study of early modern philosophy.
+His negative PSR is at least one reason why philosophers of religion should celebrate this.

 Here's yet another argument to add to the list.
 It will take me some time to flesh it out properly, but the argument is a version of the problem of natural evil.
 The version I have in mind appeals to system 1 and system 2 of dual process theory in cognitive psychology, but I think a similar line of argument would go through on other accounts of cognitive systems.
 The core idea is that: (i) a significant portion of the population is destined, beyond factors it cannot control, to fail to reliably avail itself of system 2 reasoning (or to defer to those who can); (ii) this reliably leads to large quantities of suffering to both groups of people; (iii) (i) and (ii) are surprising on theism, but not on naturalism; therefore, (iv) such data provide at least some evidence for naturalism vis-a-vis theism.